aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/html/export-document-workbook-and-worksheet-properties-in-excel-to-html-conversion/_index.md

 ## **Possible Usage Scenarios**

 When a Microsoft Excel file is exported to HTML using Microsoft Excel or Aspose.Cells for Node.js via C++, it also exports various types of Document, Workbook, and Worksheet properties as shown in the following screenshot.
 You can avoid exporting these properties by setting the [**HtmlSaveOptions.getExportDocumentProperties()**](https://reference.aspose.com/cells/nodejs-cpp/htmlsaveoptions/#getExportDocumentProperties--), [**HtmlSaveOptions.getExportWorkbookProperties()**](https://reference.aspose.com/cells/nodejs-cpp/htmlsaveoptions/#getExportWorkbookProperties--) and [**HtmlSaveOptions.getExportWorksheetProperties()**](https://reference.aspose.com/cells/nodejs-cpp/htmlsaveoptions/#getExportWorksheetProperties--) as **false**.
 The default value of these properties is **true**.
-The following screenshot shows how these properties look like in exported HTML.
+The following screenshot shows how these properties look in the exported HTML.

 ![todo:image_alt_text](export-document-workbook-and-worksheet-properties-in-excel-to-html-conversion_1.png)